-- (5) Open water body.
-All open water bodies, such as lakes, ponds, pools, creeks, and streams within an open space type shall be located at least 20 feet from a property line to allow for pedestrian and bicycle access as well as a landscape area surrounding the water body. - (6) Parking requirements.
-Parking shall not be required for any open space type, unless otherwise determined by the community development director. - (7) Continuity.
+- unless otherwise determined by the community development director. - (7) Continuity.
 New open space shall connect to abutting or proximate existing or planned trail rights-of-way. - (8) Measuring size. - a.
 Size.
 The size of the open space shall be is measured to include all landscape and paving areas associated directly with the open space. - b.
 Minimum dimension.
-The minimum dimension shall be the minimum length or width of the open space, as measured along the straight longest two lines intersecting at a right angle which define the maximum length and width of the lot.
+The minimum dimension shall be the minimum length or width of the open space, as measured along the longest two straight lines intersecting at a right angle which define the maximum length and width of the lot.
 Refer to figure 27-107E-1, measuring minimum dimensions.